dmadole/Elfos-st2/README.md

 Currently I run this on the 1802/Mini with the as-yet experimental Pixie Video card and an even more experimental keypad interface.

+If the file is not found at the pathname given, it is prefixed with /st2 and tried again.
+This way the Studio II binaries can be store under /st2 and found automatically just by their short name, making them easier to run.